-- MIGNEX Background Paper - Temporary (and circulating) labour migration.
+A third group of links covers linkages related to migrant mobility in differing ways, beginning with temporary (and circulating) labour migration.
 As migration management programmes and as self-initiated patterns of mobility, temporary and circulating labour migration in many ways counters the typical assumptions of integration policy.
-It requires investment of time, effort and human resources in the process of integration both on the part of migrants, and in different ways by institutions and individuals in the settlement society.
-If migration is short-term, the need for and gains from integration in the sense of learning a new language, fitting into society, being able to influence life in this new society are all rather redundant.
-Meanwhile, the boundary between short-term and whatever is deemed longer-term or assumed to be permanent migration is elusive, varies and is often both unplanned and unpredictable (Bauböck and Ruhs, 2021). - Transnational living?
-The regulation of migration applies to all noncitizens crossing a border, although within the EU the free mobility and entitlement for example to heath care in other EU countries for EU citizens means that border crossings and living as a non-citizen in another EU country are experienced differently compared with a third-country national.
+It requires investment of time, effort and human resources in the process of integration - both on the part of migrants, and in different ways by institutions and individuals in the settlement society.
+If migration is short-term, the need for and gains from integration - in the sense of learning a new language, fitting into society, being able to influence life in this new society - are all rather redundant.
+Meanwhile, the boundary between short-term and whatever is deemed longer-term or assumed to be permanent migration is elusive, varies and is often both unplanned and unpredictable (Bauböck and Ruhs, 2021).

+When considering transnational living, it is vital to recognize that the regulation of migration applies to all non-citizens crossing a border, although within the EU the free mobility and entitlement - for example to heath care in other EU countries - for EU citizens means that border crossings and living as a non-citizen in another EU country are experienced differently compared with a third-country national.
 Some people chose to lead transnational lives, spending a substantial amount of time split between two countries.
-While for a minority of mobile people or migrants internationally, this is still an empirical reality and one that challenges the logic of both migration management and integration if seen in a singular way only (Carling et. al., 2021).
-The links between migration management and integration here might be different, however and how would we consider integration into two societies, one of which might be a person's country of origin and both might be countries of citizenship? - Deskilling and reskilling?
+While for a minority of mobile people or migrants internationally, this is still an empirical reality and one that challenges the logic of both migration management and integration - if seen in a singular way only (Carling et. al., 2021).
+The links between migration management and integration here might be different, however - for, how would we consider integration into two societies, one of which might be a person's country of origin and both might be countries of citizenship?

+Another link between migrant management and integration that merits mention is deskilling and reskilling.
 Migrants can experience downward professional mobility in early phases of migration to a substantial degree.
 This is often labelled 'deskilling', although it is not always clear how this is measured or defined.
 Closely linked to migration management and types of entry and residence permits, the question of how labour migrants enter a country and can remain there working points to another intersection of migration management and integration.
 Migrants who cannot obtain an entry permit based on their professional qualifications might seek entry via other entry routes, for example as a student, au pair or through family reunification in order to take up work in their profession.
 Depending on integration policies and programmes, migration management requirements and integration processes can align or clash, and subsequently can contribute to deskilling or potentially reskilling of migrants.
 While work is a central focus of much integration policy, migration management instruments do not always facilitate or even accommodate initiatives that could secure successful integration outcomes at a quicker pace for migrants with specific types of skills and professional training.